-Asbestos is a mineral that can be used to insulate and fireproof materials.
-It can also be used to strengthen materials like drywall and cement.
-As a natural mineral that can be mined, asbestos has been around and in use for thousands of years.
-It wasn’t until the 1900s, though, that people started to realize just how dangerous it could be.
+Asbestos is a mineral that can insulate and fireproof materials.
+It can also strengthen materials like drywall and cement.
+As a natural mineral that can be mined, asbestos has been used for thousands of years.
+It wasn’t until the last fifty years that people started to realize just how dangerous it could be.

-Until the 1970s people in the U.S. used asbestos with no regulations or restrictions, and that included the U.S. Military.
-The Navy used asbestos most of all, because it is lightweight and has properties that are useful in ship construction.
-Asbestos resists fire, heat, electricity, and chemical reactions so it can be used as insulation and in fireproofing.
-Other branches of the military also used asbestos in vehicle and aircraft components and in the construction of bases for these same properties.
+Asbestos resists fire, heat, electricity, and chemical reactions, so it can be used as insulation and fireproofing.
+The army used asbestos in vehicle and aircraft components and the construction of bases for these same properties.